-- The Organic Product Ingredient (OPI) form and supporting documents: ingredient certificates for COR and addendum/product list, or COR US Equivalency Arrangement or a Sodium (Chilean) Nitrate statement.
+- The Organic Product Ingredient (OPI) form and supporting documents: ingredient certificates for COR and addendum/product list, or CAN-US Equivalency Arrangement or a Sodium (Chilean) Nitrate statement.
 If flavours are used then provide a copy of the flavour label, specification sheet, completed TCO Flavour Affidavit, and a ‘No Nano Technology’ Affidavit from the flavour manufacturer.

 - TCO Cert Organic Labelling Guide M-EN-002D (Contact for a copy of this document)